MaltLich/Ginnunmezzeron-the-Necrospire/General Notes & Scratch.md

 A long view - to bring all nations under their sphere of influence

 ***Describe the flora and fauna.
 What is the landscape like?
 What animals and plants call it home?***
+Not much flora or fauna is around.
+The city is vast, disorienting, and all-encompassing.

 ***Who or what (a person, landmark, society) has been in this place the longest?
 How did they come to be here?***
+[[The Black Cube]], a large mysterious object that has cultivated various religious groups around it's supposed divinity.

 ***What stories are told in or about this place?
 Does it have legends or myths?
 Does it have religion?***
 Worship of the pursuit of Truth is the preeminent religion.
-This path was revealed by [[Baalashi-Marduk]] and carried on by his son, the Maizen Prince.
+This path was revealed by [[Baalashi-Marduk]] and carried on by his son, the [[Maizen Prince]].

 ***What is this place named or called?
 Who named it, and for what reason?***
 Ginnunmezzeron, meaning City of Lustre.
 The Maizen Prince, in his sevenfold wisdom, named it so.